21 April 2021 | 2 min read

 The whole world paused in 2020.

 Now, in 2021, things are different.
 The old rules for running volunteer teams don’t apply anymore.
 It’s time to throw out the rulebook and start getting creative with the way we approach volunteer management.
 Thousands of organizations are starting from scratch.
-Even companies with large volunteer workforces, operating for years, are reexamining the way they do business.
+Even companies with large volunteer workforces (who have been operating for years) are reexamining the way they do business.
 Now is the perfect time to refocus and create a better system.

 Over the next seven weeks, we’ll publish a different article on the basics of creating a fantastic volunteer team in the post-pandemic world.

 BASICS #1 – Finding Volunteers Who Fit Your Organization